GeoArchive/json-javascript-fast-search/README.md

 `let result = jsonFastSearch(jsonData, { search: '/"image"\s*:\s*"[^"]/', return: 'object' } );`\
 Where `"` is the same as your delimiter

+**many searches on same json?**:\
+You can parse a json or a stringified json to the function via the first variable.
+If you perform many searches on the same json you can parse 'the other one' via the options to save the time of the conversion at each search, example:\
+`let result = jsonFastSearch(jsonData, { search: '/"image"\s*:\s*"[^"]/', return: 'object', Str:JSON.stringify(jsonData) } );`\
+Or if you your basis is the stringified json:
+`let result = jsonFastSearch(jsonStr, { search: '/"image"\s*:\s*"[^"]/', return: 'object', Obj:JSON.parse(jsonStr) } );`\

 # version history
-v1.0.9 changed versioning, default idPosLast:before is better, improved debugging v1.0.8 fixed bugs and improved regex search and added option seachIgnore\
+v1.00.010 added option to parse "the other one" for faster many repeated searches (Str & Obj) v1.00.009 changed versioning, default idPosLast:before is better, improved debugging v1.00.008 fixed bugs and improved regex search and added option seachIgnore\
-v1.0.7 fixed bugs and improved search\
+v1.00.007 fixed bugs and improved search\
-v1.0.6 first commit
+v1.00.006 first commit

 # I give to you, you..
 The GeoArchive project contains quite a bit of FOSS software, so I think it's only fair to give something back every now and then and you might have the need fot this tool also, so here it is!